-All three new ARP Odyssey synths are slightly smaller than the original - at 86% of the size.
-Which is not a problem at all, just means they are better designed!
-They also include a few modern features such as MIDI and USB connections, but the distinctive synthesis of the ARP Odyssey has been reproduced from the circuit level up.
+The new ARP models from Korg include a few modern features such as MIDI and USB connections, but the distinctive synthesis of the ARP Odyssey has been reproduced from the circuit level up.

 It's clear that Korg took great care to reproduce one of the best loved portable analogue synths ever, and there's no doubt that the new Korg Odyssey will once again become one of the most popular synths around!
 Welcome back to the future...